WrestleMania 32: Background

-The event was held at the AT&T Stadium in Arlington, Texas.
+The 32nd annual WrestleMania was held at the AT&T Stadium in Arlington, Texas.

 WrestleMania is WWE's flagship professional wrestling pay-per-view (PPV) and livestreaming event, having first been held in 1985.
 It was the company's first pay-per-view produced and was also WWE's first major event available via livestreaming when the company launched the WWE Network in February 2014.
 It is the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
 It was the first of WWE's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, referred to as the "Big Four".
 The event has been described as the Super Bowl of sports entertainment.
 Much like the Super Bowl, cities bid for the right to host each year's edition of WrestleMania.
-As part of bidding process, Texas offered WWE $2.7 million in subsidies.
+As part of bidding process, Texas offered WWE US$2.7 million in subsidies.

 Announced on January 20, 2015, WrestleMania 32 was scheduled to be held on April 3, 2016, at the AT&T Stadium in the Dallas suburb of Arlington, Texas.
-It was the third WrestleMania to be held in the U.S. state of Texas (following X-Seven and XXV) and the first to take place in the Dallas–Fort Worth metroplex area.
-It was also the second to be held in a FIFA World Cup stadium since the Pontiac Silverdome (WrestleMania III) as it is one of the venues hosting matches for the 2026 FIFA World Cup.
-Tickets went on sale on November 6, 2015, with individual tickets costing $18 to $2,360.
+It was the third WrestleMania to be held in the U.S. state of Texas (following X-Seven in 2001 and XXV in 2009) and the first to take place in the Dallas–Fort Worth metroplex area.
+Tickets went on sale on November 6, 2015, with individual tickets costing from $18 to $2,360.
 On October 13, 2015, traveling packages with accommodation ranging from $575 to $6,625 per person were sold.
-Dave Meltzer of the Wrestling Observer Newsletter reported that WrestleMania 32 broke the WWE's record for most tickets sold with at least 84,000 tickets sold.
+Dave Meltzer of the Wrestling Observer Newsletter reported that WrestleMania 32 broke WWE's record for most tickets sold with at least 84,000 tickets sold.

 Jesse Lawrence of Forbes speculated that WrestleMania 32 could break the WWE attendance record of 93,173 set at WrestleMania III at the Pontiac Silverdome in Pontiac, Michigan.
 This record stood as the highest attendance for any indoor event until the 2010 NBA All-Star Game, also held at AT&T Stadium, drew 108,713.
-However, Dave Meltzer reported that the actual WWE attendance record before WrestleMania 32 was the 1992 SummerSlam's 79,127, and that WrestleMania III's actual attendance was around 78,000.
+However, Meltzer reported that the actual WWE attendance record before WrestleMania 32 was the 1992 SummerSlam's 79,127, and that WrestleMania III's actual attendance was around 78,000.